X-CASH-official/xcash-dpops/README.md

 Now list all of the images installed, and save the IMAGE_ID for the ubuntu image you just downloaded
 `docker images`

-Now create a new container from the ubuntu image you just downloaded
+Now create and start a new container from the ubuntu image you just downloaded
 ```
 docker run -i -t -p 18280:18280 -p 18281:18281 -p 18283:18283 IMAGE_ID /bin/bash
 ```